Charles Schwab at a glance

 - The research and education packages get investors up to speed quickly and keep them informed.

 - Investor-friendly practices such as low fees and round-the-clock customer support make the broker easy to use.

 - Schwab charges a competitive trading commission for the entire package.

 Investors who are interested in research and education should also have a look at Merrill Edge and Fidelity Investments.
 Both offer extensive free research on stocks as well as market commentary, and are solid overall picks.
-Investors who want a more extensive investment selection, including foreign stocks, may find TD Ameritrade interesting, while those seeking an attractive sign-up promotion — including cash bonuses and free trades — should check out E*Trade.
+Investors who want a more extensive investment selection, including foreign stocks, may find TD Ameritrade interesting, while those seeking an attractive sign-up promotion — including cash bonuses — should check out E-Trade.